narutosimaha/natours-project/README.md

 This is an application for a tour operator business.

-Some basic features included in this app for customer: booking tour, payment, modifying individual information, displaying specific tour' stopovers which is in proximity to user address.
+Some basic features included in this app for the customer are: booking a tour, payment, modifying individual information, and displaying specific tour' stopovers that are in proximity to user's address.

-Some security methods for webapp development is also implemented in this app to prevent some types of attack such as SQL Injection Attack, Cross-Site Scripting (XSS), Denial of Service (DoS), parameter polution, brute force attack, compromised database.
+Some security methods for web app development is also implemented in this app to prevent some types of attack such as SQL Injection Attack, Cross-Site Scripting (XSS), Denial of Service (DoS), parameter pollution, brute force attack, and compromised database.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 2. UX-UI